 Now that your high school graduation is on the horizon, you probably feel like throwing a grad party!
 Congratulations!
-If you’re looking to host one, here are some tips to make sure it’s great.
+If you’re looking to host one, here are some graduation party ideas and tips to make sure it’s great.

 You’ll also want to think about who you’re inviting.
 Your friends, family, and teachers you’re close to may be on the list, but you might also want to consider inviting your neighbors or your parents’ close friends.
 Make sure you include an RSVP by date on the invitations because you’ll need it for the next steps.

 Another aspect that’s big in planning is the “where.”
 Many grads host them right in their home, but if you have quite a few people going or you have a type of venue in mind, you may want to consider other places.

 Once you know who is coming, when it’s happening, and where, it’s time to start thinking about what you’ll need to actually throw the party.
 Start with a budget.
 Even on a small budget, you can throw a great party, but remember to be realistic with your estimates.

 First, create a menu.
 What type of meals will you be serving?
 Do you have anyone attending who has allergies or dietary restrictions?
 Remember snacks, drinks, and desserts as well.

 Also, consider the decoration and things to do at the party.
 Do you want banners?
 Balloons?
 Games?
 You may want to get everyone to sign your yearbook or have a jar where people can place school memories of you.
 When it comes to the décor, you may even want to choose items that match your school’s colors.